george-mammen/KTU-S3-OOPs-with-Java/README.md

               ➼ method of parent class by object of child.➼ Check if a number is odd or even.

-9. Check if a number is a odd or even.
+10. Check if a number is a odd or even.

-10. Calculating the Area of Rectangle and Circle using Method Overloading.
+11. Calculating the Area of Rectangle and Circle using Method Overloading.

-11. Queue :

-              ➼ Insert elements to the Queue.

-              ➼ Delete elements from the Queue.

-              ➼ Display the contents of the queue after each operation.

 12. Check if a number is a palindrome or not.